News

 UPE finally paying dividends

 Pupils of Bat Valley Primary School take a break from the books.
-The school, under the UPE programme is among those whose performance has improved over time.
+The school is under the UPE programme.
 FILE PHOTO

 The Universal Primary Education programme, born in 1997, has been praised and criticised at the same time.
 With the release of PLE on Tuesday, the results showed that UPE schools had performed better than the private ones.
 Steven Tendo takes us down the journey of the programme.